wickliffe60/project-DA-website/ReadMe.md

 # Project Title
-Description here.
+ Discover Art Studio Photography Webpage for Project

 ## Features Included
-1. Feature 1
+1. Gallery page
-2. Feature 2
+2. Contact Us page
-3. Feature 3
+3. Meet the Artist page

 ## How to Run the Project
 1. Open the root folder of the project.